maxflurie/maxflurie.github.io/README.md

 # Recent Projects
 This repository contains a collection of projects that utilize varied statistical and analytical approaches.
-Some files include tutorial-based instruction for implementation while others provide only demonstrations.
+You will see a range of files: some are fairly simply tutorials for instructional purposes, while others are more complex implementations of machine learning algorithms, statistical models, NLP pipelines, etc used in published projects.

 **For R files:** You will see files that end with ".rmd" and ".html". ".rmd" is an R Markdown file.
 You can copy and paste the raw code right into your own R Markdown. ".html" is an R Markdown converted to be accesible in a web browser.
 It is better for instructional purposes (and I usually include all the code you would need for your own projects.)
 I recommend ".html" for learning purposes.
 Download the file to your Git/Git Desktop and it will open in a webpage.